LNCtips.com: LNC Fashion Faux Pas

 |Nails too long, dirty, ragged, or unusual color.||If your nails are dirty

-and/or jagged, your work may be perceives as sloppy too.
+and/or jagged, your work may be perceived as sloppy too.

 Blood-red three-inch nails look like scary talons.
 Green nails with stars and hearts and unicorns will make you look immature.